PrimordialCode/BigBrother/README.md

 Steps to follow to run the application in develop mode:

-1- Open up the UI project in VSCode .\src\Mammoth.BigBrother.Ui\Ui) 2- Compile the application with: npm run buildwatch
+1- Open up the UI project in VSCode .\src\Mammoth.BigBrother.Ui\Ui).

+2- Compile the application with: npm run buildwatch.

 3- Compile and run the C# UI Host application (Mammoth.BigBrother.Ui) and the demo app (Frontend).

+# Publish the Applications

+Each project will build its very own NuGet package to be deployed.

+To build the front-end application:

+1- Compile the Angular application in production mode: ng build --prod

+2- Publish the Web Application.